 What if the claim is for more than £2,500 for the tax year?
 In this case, HMRC would apply relief through the tax code for the current and the following tax years.
 HM Revenue and Customs would also send you a tax return to fill in.

 Note: HM Revenue and Customs also check the tax calculations made for the previous year.
+Check how much tax relief you can get on your own work-related expenses.

 Some typical examples of what you might be able to claim tax relief on the cost of include: